 (sexual) On August 5, 2012, a 33-year-old male crew (Milton Braganza) was observed via CCTV camera molesting an 11-year-old female passenger (of Brazilian origin, traveling with her grandmother) in one of the ship’s elevators.
 The footage showed the man (of Indian origin, working on the ship as dining room waiter) first stalking and following the kid into the passenger lift, then grabbing her breast with his left hand through her clothes and kissing her forcibly on the mouth.

 During the incident, the ship was still docked in homeport Port Canaveral.
-The incident occurred in US waters, ~1,5 hours before departure on 5-day Bahamas cruise to Nassau and Castaway Cay.
+The incident occurred in US waters, ~1,5 hours before departure on the 5-day Bahamas cruise to Nassau and Castaway Cay.

 While the girl reported to the ship’s security immediately, the alleged crime wasn’t reported promptly to the local police (Brevard County Florida) by Disney Cruises.
-The incident was reported the next day, when the vessel was in International waters, en-route to Bahamas.
+The incident was reported the next day, when the vessel was in International waters, en-route to the Bahamas.
 The confessed perpetrator was disembarked in the itinerary’s first call port Nassau (Aug 7).
-He was subsequently flown to India (at the line’s expense) thus avoiding an US investigation.
+He was subsequently flown to India (at the line’s expense) thus avoiding a US investigation.

 The girl’s family didn’t file an official complaint or request further investigation.
 In May 2013, the “Disney child molestation” case received worldwide coverage, after several renown news media reported the incident.
 Among those were Daily Mail (UK), International Business Times (US), New York Daily News (US), Herald Sun (AU), also news agencies and online media in Germany, Greece, Romania, Turkey, India, China.